ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 so I argue we must model the reciprocity we are asking for.

-This is not asking for too much.
+this is not asking for too much.
 We are asking for proportionate responsibility in a system designed to evade it.

-The discomfort we feel isn't a flaw in ourselves but an evidence that our moral compass is functioning correctly in a distorted environment.
+the discomfort we feel isn't a flaw in ourselves but an evidence that our moral compass is functioning correctly in a distorted environment.